MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 *OEM Automotive use cases* are about enhancing vehicle performance, safety, and user experience.

 * **Continuous product improvement**: Enhancing vehicle performance by analyzing real-time data and applying updates remotely.
+Read [Software-defined vehicle DevOps toolchain](software-defined-vehicle-reference-architecture.yml) to learn more about how to develop software for the car.
 * **Engineering Test Fleet Validation**: Ensuring vehicle safety and reliability by collecting and analyzing data from test fleets.
+Read [Data analytics for automotive test fleets](automotive-telemetry-analytics.yml) for more information.
 * **Companion App & User Portal**: Enabling remote vehicle access and control through a personalized app and web portal.
 * **Proactive Repair & Maintenance**: Predicting and scheduling vehicle maintenance based on data-driven insights.

 *Broader ecosystem use cases* expand connected vehicle applications to improve fleet operations, insurance, marketing, and roadside assistance across the entire transportation landscape.

 * **Connected commercial fleet operations**: Optimizing fleet management through real-time monitoring and data-driven decision-making.
+Read [automotive-connected-fleets.yml](automotive-connected-fleets) for more information.
 * **Digital Vehicle Insurance**: Customizing insurance premiums based on driving behavior and providing immediate accident reporting.
 * **Location-Based Marketing**: Delivering targeted marketing campaigns to drivers based on their location and preferences.
 * **Road Assistance**: Providing real-time support and assistance to drivers in need, using vehicle location and diagnostic data.